CircleCI-Archived/circleci-orbs/README.md

 The source code for some of the orbs published by CircleCI.

-Some orbs have their own repos under the CircleCI-Public GitHub organization; [use the `circleci-orbs` topic tag](https://github.com/search?q=topic%3Acircleci-orbs+org%3ACircleCI-Public&type=Repositories) to see source repositories for all CircleCI-published orbs.
+Some orbs have their own repos under the CircleCI-Public GitHub organization; [use the `circleci-orbs` topic tag](https://github.com/search?q=topic%3Acircleci-orbs+org%3ACircleCI-Public&type=Repositories) to view the source repositories for all CircleCI-published orbs.

 ## What are orbs?